ashtonhess/ParserProjectCS4450/README.md

 ## Output
 This is the full output tree.
 A broken up version is provided below which is much easier to view.
 Download the photo and zoom in to see the details.

+Note: For this output- In IntelliJ, locate the antlr.g4 file and open it.
+Right click the start rule in the file and press "Test Rule start".
+This provides an interactive pane to see the live parse tree.
+Just copy the text from testdata.txt into the provided text editor to see the best and easiest view of the tree.

 ![parseTreeWHOLE](https://user-images.githubusercontent.com/79738205/146495770-9853985f-34a1-4464-be4a-2c6a718eb2ba.png)

 This output is broken up into 2 trees.
 You may need to download the photos and zoom in to see what is happening.
 First tree picture is from lines 1-37 and the second picture is of the rest parsed out.